jinloes/scheduler/README.rst

 Configuration
 ^^^^^^^^^^^^^

-The following system options can be specified
+The following system properties can be specified

 ================================== ================================================= ==============
 Parameter                          Description                                       Default